BestTimesToVisit.com Logo

 cultural

 Immerse yourself in the vibrant heart of Bahamian culture at the Junkanoo World Museum.
-Examine elaborate costumes and learn about the history of this electrifying street parade.
-Insider tip: Visit during the off-season for a more intimate experience and a chance to chat with the passionate staff.
+Marvel at the dazzling costumes and intricate masks used in this iconic street parade, learning about its rich history and the artistry behind it.
+Insider tip: Visit during the off-season for a more intimate experience and a chance to chat with the artisans.

 Pirates of Nassau: A Swashbuckling Adventure